rockroman/CI_PP5_Blade/README.md

 - Communication channels:
     - E-commerce website: Provide a user-friendly online platform where customers can browse, select, and purchase custom folding knives.
-    - Social media platforms: Utilize platforms like Instagram, Facebook, and YouTube to showcase the craftsmanship, engage with the audience, and drive traffic to the webshop.
+    - Social media platforms: Utilize platforms like Instagram, Facebook, and YouTube to showcase the craftsmanship, engage with the audience, and drive traffic to the web-shop.

 ### SEO
 - For this project I implemented a strong SEO strategy for my Blade Custom Folding Knife web-shop in my Django project.
 First, I conducted thorough keyword research to identify the most relevant long and short-tail keywords for my products.
 I optimized my title tags, meta descriptions, and URLs, ensuring they included these keywords to improve my web-shop's visibility in search engine results.
 I also focused on creating high-quality content that naturally incorporated the identified keywords.
 For images, I used descriptive file names and alt tags to enhance their optimization. to improve the visibility of my web-shop in search engine rankings and attract potential customers searching for related products., I strategically used internal and external linking techniques